-Our FDM technology based systems produce durable, production-grade thermoplastic-heated parts suitable for RP manufacturing, tooling and end-used parts use cases.
 The Stratasys Fortus F900 offers a streamlined workflow and easier job-monitoring with an internal camera and GrabCAD Print Software.
 Standard certifications are included, eliminating the effort and cost to qualify the 3D printer for the user's production floor.
-Additionally, we announced the Aircraft Interiors Solution in 2018 allowing a faster, simpler path for certifying additively manufactured parts for aircraft installation.
+Additionally, we announced the Aircraft Interiors Solution in 2018 allowing a faster, simpler path for certifying additively manufactured parts for aircraft installation, and the Rail Industry Solution in 2019 to provide the same benefits for end-use parts on trains.

-Our MakerBot Replicator series represents our desktop 3D printers, compact, and professional-grade 3D printers.
+Our MakerBot Replicator series represents our desktop 3D printers, compact, and connected 3D printers.
 Our desktop and compact 3D printers are affordable, and designed for easy, desktop use.
 They are typically used by educational institutions and designed for individuals operating alone or within an enterprise.
 Our new MethodTM series of performance printers is aimed at bridging the gap between industrial and desktop systems, providing industrial level of reliability and precision combined with accessibility and ease of use found in desktop systems.
 The MethodTM printers are built for the professional individual user.